OHDSI/TheBookOfOhdsi/Characterization.md

 # Characterization {#Characterization}

-*Chapter leads: Anthony G. Sena, Daniel Prieto-Alhambra*
+*Chapter leads: Anthony Sena & Daniel Prieto-Alhambra*

 Observational healthcare databases provide a valuable resource to understand variations in populations based on a host of characteristics.
 Characterizing populations through the use of descriptive statistics is an important first step in generating hypotheses about the determinants of health and disease.
 In this chapter we cover methods for characterization: